-There is an increased serum presence of IL-10 which mediates inhibition of Th-1 response, thus tilting the scale towards differentiation of Th2 cells.
-This phenomenon is particularly common in ANCA negative phenotype of EGPA.
+There is an increased serum presence of IL-10, which mediates inhibition of Th-1 response, thus tilting the scale towards differentiation of Th2 cells.
+This phenomenon is particularly common in the ANCA negative phenotype of EGPA.

 The estimated prevalence of the disease is 10.7 to 14 per million adults worldwide.
-Mean age of onset as reported is between 38 to 54 years with a median of 40.
+The mean age of onset, as reported, is between 38 to 54 years with a median of 40.
 However, it has been reported in extremes of age as well, from as low as 4 to as high as 74.
 There is no gender difference in incidence.

 Clinically, however, childhood EGPA has a higher incidence of cardiomyopathy, pneumonic infiltrates with a rarer occurrence of mononeuritis multiplex.
-Higher prevalence of cardiac disease increases the mortality in childhood EGPA, just as in adult disease.
+A higher prevalence of cardiac disease increases the mortality in childhood EGPA, just as in adult disease.

 The pathogenesis and clinical phenotype follow a dichotomy of either eosinophil-mediated damage or ANCA-induced endothelial injury.

-Epithelial and endothelial cells, when activated by Th-2 type cytokines also secrete eosinophil-specific chemokines like eotaxin 3(CCL26), CCL17, and CCL22.
-They act on CCR4 receptor to facilitate recruitment of eosinophils and effector Th2 cells to the end organs–thus amplifying the immune response.
+Epithelial and endothelial cells, when activated by Th-2 type cytokines, also secrete eosinophil-specific chemokines like eotaxin 3(CCL26), CCL17, and CCL22.
+They act on CCR4 receptors to facilitate the recruitment of eosinophils and effector Th2 cells to the end organs–thus amplifying the immune response.
 Martorana et al. demonstrated serum levels of CCL26 as a reliable marker for disease activity in CSS.

 Eosinophils, in turn, release the cationic proteins like eosinophil cationic protein (ECP), eosinophil peroxidases, eosinophil-derived neurotoxins, and eosinophil granule major basic protein which is directly involved in mediating tissue damage.